abeiderman/active_record_data_loader/README.md

 ## Why?

 Load, performance, and stress tests often require setting up a realistic amount of data in your database.
 This gem is intended to help organize that data load and make it more maintainable than having a collection of SQL scripts.

+#### How is this different from using _factory_bot_?

+This gem is not a replacement for [factory_bot](https://github.com/thoughtbot/factory_bot).
+It solves a different use case.
+While _factory_bot_ is great for organizing test data and reducing duplication in your functional tests, _active_record_data_loader_ is focused around bulk loading data for performance tests.
+The purpose of _active_record_data_loader_ is loading large amounts of data as efficiently as possible while providing a DSL that helps with maintainability.

 ## Installation